 - a dual History/German Master of Arts

-All students must register for two required courses: History 6520, Historiography; and History 6940, Historians in Academia.
-Beyond these required courses, students are free to enroll in any graduate history course, as well as graduate-level offerings in other departments and programs, including American Culture Studies, Ethnic Studies, German, Russian and East Asian Languages (GREAL), Political Science, Popular Culture, Romance Languages, Sociology, and Women’s Studies.
+All students must register for History 6520 - Historiography and Introduction to the Profession.
+Beyond this required course, students are free to enroll in any graduate history course, as well as up to six credits of graduate-level offerings in related departments and programs, such as American Culture Studies, Ethnic Studies, Political Science, Popular Culture, Sociology, Women’s Studies, and World Languages.

 Students in the M.A. program at Bowling Green pursue one of two plans.
-PLAN I, which is recommended for students who hope to continue graduate study beyond the master’s degree, requires a minimum of 28 semester hours of course work plus a formal written thesis for which 6 hours of credit are granted.
+Plan-I is recommended for students who hope to continue graduate study beyond the master’s degree, requires a minimum of 24 semester hours of course work plus a formal written thesis for which 6 hours of credit are granted.
 In this plan, students must pass an oral examination on the thesis and the field of history in which the thesis lies.
-PLAN I permits great latitude in the selection of a thesis topic.
-Master’s candidates may choose a topic related to policy history, the Department’s focus, or explore social and cultural history.
-The Department of History encourages M.A. students to pursue inter-disciplinary work, and to use faculty in related departments as thesis committee members.
-In PLAN II, a master’s degree candidate is required to complete an approved course of study comprising a minimum of 32 semester hours.
-In addition, the student must pass a final comprehensive examination in two fields of history.
-Students in both PLAN I and PLAN II must satisfy a research tool requirement by demonstrating a reading proficiency in one foreign language or completing a sequence of computer science or statistics courses.
+Plan-I permits significant latitude in the selection of a thesis topic.

 A distinguishing feature of the Master’s programs is the high percentage of students who are funded.
-Successful applicants for competitively awarded Research or Teaching Assistantships receive a stipend and waivers of tuition and fees.
+Successful applicants for competitively awarded research or teaching assistantships receive a stipend and waiver of tuition.